Playoff tickets available online after Spurs clinch playoff spot with win over Kings

 SAN ANTONIO - The San Antonio Spurs secured a spot in the NBA Playoffs for the 21st consecutive season.

-The Spurs beat the Sacramento Kings 98-85 after a rocky first half, but surged after the half.
+The Spurs beat the Sacramento Kings 98-85 after a rocky first half, but surged in the final quarter.

 More Headlines

-San Antonio's LaMarcus Aldrige and Patty Mills had a combined 30 points.
-Rudy Gay came off of the bench, adding another 18 points to the Spurs' win over the Kings.
+Tickets to the Spurs' first two home playoff games were made available for purchase online following the win.
+Dates have yet to be announced.

-San Antonio leads the NBA with the longest active playoff streak at 21 seasons.
-Behind the Spurs are the Golden State Warriors and Houston Rockets with 6 consecutive seasons.
+The Spurs will either start on the road or at home depending on the final Western Conference standings.

-Tickets to the Spurs' first two playoff games are available for purchase online.
+A full schedule for the first round of the playoffs will be released after the Spurs final regular season game at New Orleans on Wednesday night.
+The playoff begin the weekend of April 14-15.

 Copyright 2018 by KSAT - All rights reserved.